quat1024/hoppers/NOTES.md

 ## `@Mod`, basic forge interaction, etc

 Make a class and annotate it with `@Mod`.
-Fill out at least `modid` (because it's required) and `version` (because the loader will complain if you don't), and that's all you need to get Forge to print info messages about loading your mod.
-Forge scans the classpath to find classes with this annotation and the classpath scanning code blows up if there's anything compiled for a too-new Java version on there.
+Fill out at least `modid` and that's all you need to get Forge to print info messages about loading your mod; fill out `version` to make it sstop complaining you didn't.
+Forge finds these annotations by scanning the whole damn classpath and the classpath scanning code blows up if there's anything compiled for a too-new Java version on there.

 Forge (as well as certain launchers) will look for an `mcmod.info` file in the root of the jar.
 This is a JSON file where you can fill in more metadata like a friendlier name for the mod, mod author, description, credits etc. Having an `mcmod.info` is not required.
-If you don't want to repeat yourself, make sure that the `modid` in the mcmod.info matches the one in your `@Mod` seriously i lost like half an hour of debugging to this, then set `useMetadata = true` in your `@Mod`, and properties like the mod version and friendly name will be imported from there.
+If you don't want to repeat yourself, make sure that the `modid` in the mcmod.info matches the one in your `@Mod` seriously i lost like half an hour of debugging to this, then set `useMetadata = true` in your `@Mod`, and properties like the mod's version and friendly name will be imported from there.

 Lifecycle events are registered by making a one-argument method accepting, say, `FMLPreInitializationEvent`, and annotating them with `@Mod.PreInit`, `@Mod.Init` etc. For other runtime-fired events, stick the event handlers as methods in some class, annotate the methods with `@ForgeSubscribe`, then call `MinecraftForge.EVENT_BUS.register` with the class as the argument.
 There are three event busses; ores, terrain-gen, and everything else.